NikulinVs/InterprocessCommunication/README.md

 For now it is

-- Anonymuos Mapping of shared memory (for related processes only)
+- Anonymous Mapping of shared memory (for related processes only)
 - FIFO (named pipes) for non related processes (test it with `run_fifo.sh`)